webignition/bas-spec/docs/selectors.rst

 Selectors
 =========

-A ``selector`` uniquely identifies an element within a page with the use of a CSS selector or XPath expression.
+A ``selector`` uniquely identifies an element, or an attribute of an element, within a page with the use of a CSS selector or XPath expression.
 A selector is one form of :doc:`identifier </identifiers>`.

 ------
 Syntax